 Known to unknown

-In looking at his TLOs and ELOs, he could easily see how he should sequence them according to specific sequencing frameworks.
-In particular, he chose to organize the lesson TLOs in each module so that they started with simple, general concepts related to Federal Acquisition Regulation (Parts 1-53) and the Defense Federal Acquisition Regulation Supplement (DFARS).
-Over the course of the lessons, he decided it was a good idea to introduce more complex, detailed ideas and procedures, based on learners’ acquisition of a basic conceptual understanding of FAR and DFARs.
+In looking at his TLOs and ELOs, he can easily see how he should sequence them according to specific sequencing frameworks.
+In particular, he decides to organize the lesson TLOs in each module so that they start with simple, general concepts related to Federal Acquisition Regulation (Parts 1-53) and the Defense Federal Acquisition Regulation Supplement (DFARS).
+Over the course of the lessons, he decides it is a good idea to introduce more complex, detailed ideas and procedures, based on learners’ acquisition of basic conceptual understanding of FAR and DFARS.
 Likewise, in each individual lesson, the ELOs would be sequenced to begin simple and become increasingly more complex.
-Further, he chose to specifically begin each lesson with ELOs and TLOs that the learners already knew and then progressively move into unknown territory.
-In this way, Victor employed multiple sequencing frameworks to arrange the learning objectives for the asset.
+Further, he chooses to begin each lesson with ELOs and TLOs that the learners already know and then progressively move into unknown territory.
+In this way, Victor employs multiple sequencing frameworks to arrange the learning objectives for the asset.

-While Victor was working on the sequential outline, Candace went over Gagne’s “Nine Events of Instruction.”
-Once Victor completed his outline of the content, Candace and Victor used the “Nine Events” as a template within which to structure individual lessons.
-In particular, they decided to select instructional methods for each lesson based on how well it addressed each of the following instructional events.
+While Victor is working on the sequential outline, Candace goes over Gagne’s “Nine Events of Instruction.”
+Once Victor completes his outline of the content, Candace and Victor use the “Nine Events” as a template within which to structure individual lessons.
+In particular, they decide to select instructional methods for each lesson based on how well the lesson addresses each of the following instructional events:

 Gain learners’ attention.